Rexeonic/GCM/README.md

 <ul type="disc">
  <li> Integrity -  protect yourself from typos while writing commands </li>
  <li> TUI -  Terminal User Interface to make development colorful </li>
- <li> Configure - written purely in Bash so anyone can bend GCM to their<br>
+ <li> Configure - written purely in Bash so anyone can bend GCM to their
                needs. </li>
+ <li> Updates - Regularly check for updates in remote or upstream repository</li>
 </ul>

 Table of Contents